Gordonbush

 Gordonbush Micro Grant Application

-Click here to download the Micro Grant Application formGORDONBUSH PROJECT APPRENTICESHIP SCHEME
+Click here to download the Micro Grant Application formThe Gordonbush Project Apprenticeship Scheme

 The Gordonbush Community Fund also supports an apprenticeship scheme to help local people develop their skills and secure employment in the area.
-An apprenticeship grant can help with the costs incurred by a business in supporting an apprentice and the related travel, accommodation, and training costs for the apprentice.
-The scheme is managed by Voluntary Groups Sutherland.
+An apprenticeship grant can help cover a business's costs of supporting an apprentice, as well as the apprentice's related travel, accommodation, and training costs.
+Voluntary Groups Sutherland manages the scheme.
 For further information, email: contact@vgs.scot

 For more information on this fund please contact: